conormkelly/reamo/PLANNED_FEATURES.md

 # Planned Features

-### Remove Legacy TakeSwitcher

-The TakeSwitcher component below the mixer is outdated.
-Remove it - take management will be handled by Items Mode instead.

 ### Undo Strategy for Continuous Controls

 **Problem**: Fader moves generate many small changes.
 How do we handle undo?